DylanLawless/DylanLawless.github.io/_topic/statistics/acat.md

 **Figure 2.** Slide from presentation of ACAT method.

 ## Applying STAAR-O for multiple annotation weights
+In a separate page, I discuss the STAAR method.
+The following passages are included in both pages since they related.

 In the STAAR Nature Methods paper, the section _Gene-centric analysis of the noncoding genome_ shows how the STAAR method can indeed be used to capitalize on the ACAT method to obtain a combined p-value from a set of annotations for a single variant.
 The STAAR framework incorporates multiple functional annotation scores into the RVATs (rare-variant association tests) to increase the power of association analysis.
 In this context, it uses the STAAR-O test, an omnibus test that aggregates annotation-weighted burden test, SKAT, and ACAT-V within the STAAR framework.